stevens68/twixtbot-ui/README.md

 ### Bot move

 There is one dedicated bot for each player.
 The bots can have different settings.
-Click button *Bot Move* to let the responsible bot do the next move.
+Click *Bot Move* to let the bot do the next move.
 If you switch on *auto move* the bot will make its moves automatically.

 ### Swap rule